DergachovaAnna/UI_automation_selenium/README.md

 ##“Subtask 1: Why did I choose to participate in the Dare IT Challenge?”

 Hello, World.
 Despite I'm already working as manual QA, this is my first experience in automation testing.
 Whats driving me?
-I'm interesting to improve my QA knowledge  ~~and automate our anoying regression tests~~ to feel more confident in speedly mooving QA sphere.
-Hope to learn new cool things for myself and apply them on work
+I'm interesting to improve my QA knowledge  ~~and automate boring regression tests~~ to feel more confident in speedly mooving QA sphere.
+Hope to learn new usefull things for myself and apply them on work